Trapped by the drift: Results and discussion

 where $x_{\dots}$ and $y_{\dots}$ stand for quantiles of a given order, e.g., $x_q(t)$ is defined by

-In the above equation $p(x;t)$ stands for the marginal, time dependent probability distribution of $x$.
-Quantiles $y_{\dots}$ are defined in the analogous way.
+In the above equation $p(x;t)$ stands for the marginal, time-dependent probability distribution of $x$.
+Quantiles $y_{\dots}$ are defined in an analogous way.
 The ratio defined by Eq.~(\ref{eq:width}) measures the fraction of widths of intervals containing $40\%$ of probability mass below ($x_{0.5}-x_{0.1}$) and above ($x_{0.9}-x_{0.5}$) the median ($x_{0.5}$).
-Its value reflects the symmetry of probability densities: for $\mathcal{R}=1$, the intervals' widths in the numerator and the denominator are the same.
-If $\mathcal{R}<1$ probability density is skewed to the left, while for $\mathcal{R}>1$ to the right.
+Its value reflects the symmetry of the probability density: for $\mathcal{R}=1$, the intervals' widths in the numerator and the denominator are the same.
+If $\mathcal{R}<1$, the probability density is skewed to the left, while for $\mathcal{R}>1$ to the right.